microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/mailfolder-post-childfolders.md

 ## Request body

-In the request body, provide a JSON object with the following parameters. **displayName** is the only writable property for a [mailFolder](../resources/mailfolder.md) object.
+In the request body, provide a JSON object with the following parameters. **displayName** and **isHidden** are the only writable property for a
+[mailFolder](../resources/mailfolder.md) object.

 | Parameter | Type | Description |